Car and Motor Insurance FAQ

 - from one car to another

-- between husband and wife
+- between spouses

-You may protect your NCD at an additional cost so that it is not reduced if you register a claim, in some cases the NCD is automatically protected.
+You may protect your NCD at an additional cost so that it is not reduced if you register a claim, in some cases, the NCD is automatically protected.

 Will I lose my No Claims Discount when I claim?